 Credits – To offset the annual fee, American Express offers several ways to get back money in the form of statement credits.
 They really offer some unique credits that differentiate the card from their other cards and cards from other banks.

 - You receive up to $100 per calendar year in statement credits when you pay for your CLEAR membership with the American Express Green Card.
-This almost pays the fee for CLEAR each year since anyone can get a membership for $119 or less.
+This almost pays a CLEAR fee each year since anyone can get a membership for $119 or less.
 You can also add three additional adults to your account for an extra $50.

 - You can earn up to $100 in statement credits per calendar year when you use the American Express Green Card to purchase lounge access directly from LoungeBuddy through the LoungeBuddy website or LoungeBuddy app.
 This is yet another benefit directly related to American Express’ purchase of LoungeBuddy in 2019.